 Take your newly found knowledge and work out the implied probability for your coin toss with your friend and you'll see the aggregate implied probability of both outcomes in the coin toss is 100% - (0.5/1+0.5/1)*100 - no surprises as a certain event is 1 (100/100).

 However, performing the same calculation for actual odds from your favourite bookmaker will produce a value greater than 100%.
 So what is happening here?

-In simple terms the odds don't reflect the true likelihood - the probability - of the outcomes concerned.
-The amount by which the implied probability diverges from 100% is the edge your bookmaker holds for that market, and essentially measures the value they are providing.
+In simple terms the odds don't reflect the true likelihood of the outcomes concerned with an event.
+The amount by which the implied probability diverges from 100% is the margin the bookmaker has added to that particular that market.

-Calculating odds and probability opens up a new world for calculating value but you also want to know what your bet will payout.
+Calculating odds and probability opens up a new world for calculating value but you also want to know what your bet will payout if you win.
 For our coin toss example this requires a simple multiplication: